 Lady Francis Winchcombe

-Many in Thatcham will know the Old Bluecoat School.
-Whilst it was built in c.1304 as a wayside chapel, St Thomas’ Chapel, it was in 1707 that it became established as a school.
+Many in Thatcham will know the Old Bluecoat School, built in c.1304 as a wayside chapel, St Thomas’ Chapel, it was in 1707 that it became established as a school.
 Lady Frances Winchcombe, in a trust deed from 1707, gave instruction for conversion to a school for 30 poor boys of Thatcham, Bucklebury and Little Shefford.
 The school was known as “Winchcombe's Charity School” but like so many other charity schools where the children wore blue uniforms eventually became known as the Bluecoat School.

 In the early years the school was mismanaged by the trustees, indeed it was barely opened until after 1713 and then only until 1730 when it closed.
 Despite efforts being made in 1752, the school did not re-open until 1794 under schoolmaster John Blay.
 It is alleged that it is this period the school becomes known as the Bluecoat School.